rstudio/rsconnect-jupyter/docs/docs/index.md

 ### Installing Jupyter within a virtual environment

-- To install and use Jupyter within a virtual environment using `virtualenv`, follow the [Running Jupyter in a virtualenv](#running-jupyter-in-a-virtualenv), shown below or read more at the [Virtualenv](https://virtualenv.pypa.io/en/latest/) documentation.
+To install and use Jupyter within a virtual environment using `virtualenv`, follow the procedures shown below or learn more using the [Virtualenv](https://virtualenv.pypa.io/en/latest/) documentation.

-### Running Jupyter in a virtualenv

 - These commands create and activate a `virtualenv` at `/my/path`:
   <div class="code-title">Terminal</div>